PixelOS1/debian-wine-builds/README.md

 # Debian Wine Builds By PixelOS
-We compile & package RELEASE only Debian based packages of Wine (maine with staging-patches) for Debian based systems.
-These builds are used in part to support PixelOS (https://www.pixelos.com).
+We compile & package RELEASE only deb-based packages of Wine (maine with staging-patches) for Debian and derivatives.
+These builds are used in part to support our PixelOS (https://www.pixelos.com).

 Our Wine builds are built on a custom build environment using glibc 2.31 (Ubuntu 20.04 LTS era).
-This ensures maximum compatibility with most recent Linux distributions.
+This ensures maximum compatibility with most recent deb-based Linux distributions.

 We do not plan to upgrade glibc 2.31 and provide our own LTS support for glibc 2.31.